Beak trimming: Benefits

 The benefits of beak trimming are mainly welfare advantages for birds kept in close confinement, some of which directly relate to increases (or reduced decreases) in production.
 These include reduced feather pecking and cannibalism, better feathering (though they find it hard to preen with shortened beaks, which means they are not cleaning themselves well), less fearfulness and nervousness, less chronic stress, and decreased mortality.

 Alternatives

 A range of options have been proposed as possible alternatives to beak trimming including modifying the genetics of domesticated poultry to reduce cannibalistic tendencies.
 For confined housing where light control is possible, lowering light intensity so that birds cannot see each other as easily reduces antagonistic encounters and aggressive behaviour.
 Enrichment devices, introduced at an early age, such as simple objects hung in a habitat, can reduce aggressive behavior.
 Dividing the population into smaller group sizes reduces cannibalism, as overcrowding is the principal stressor of poultry.
 Proper body weight management that avoids underweight pullets reduces the probability of underweight pullets with uterine prolapse that leads to cloacal cannibalism.

-Free-range poultry and those given enrichment or more cubic space per animal suffer far less stress-related injuries and exhibit fewer cannibalistic tendencies, leading to the self-evident conclusion that if you provide your poultry with a higher quality of life they will be less likely to kill each other.
+Additionally, free-range poultry and those given enrichment or more cubic space per animal suffer far less stress-related injuries and exhibit fewer cannibalistic tendencies.